Lusito/npm-tools/README.md

 # Monorepo

-Some packages I use for personal stuff, nothing to be released for public use.
+Some packages I use for personal stuff.
+Not meant for public use, just for my personal projects.